KnownSubset/CSE559-Project2/readme.markdown

 2. Percentage of inliers

-  0% were inliers, since 0 matches were produced.
+  There were 0% inliers, since 0 matches were produced.
 If you examine the images below you will see that the points deemed interesting by vl_feat did not coorespond in both images.

   ![Failure-Interesting-1](https://github.com/KnownSubset/CSE559-Project2/raw/master/Failure-Pts1.jpg "failure-Interesting-1")
   ![Failure-Interesting-2](https://github.com/KnownSubset/CSE559-Project2/raw/master/Failure-Pts2.jpg "failure-Interesting-2")